Top 10 Sports Team Logos and What Makes Them Awesome

 Across the world, there is perhaps no team more synonymous with the sport of baseball than the New York Yankees.

-Similar to the Pittsburgh Steelers, this logo pays homage to the city’s history.
+Similar to the Pittsburgh Steelers, the sports team logos pays homage to the city’s history.
 Interesting enough, the classic interlocking “NY” was not initially created for the Yankees.

 In the 1880s, this insignia was designed to be on a Medal of Valor given to NYPD Officer John McDowell – the first New York City police officer shot in the line of duty.